Skip to main content

 I need to be honest about something.

-And the opposite is also a manipulation.
-The eager, sycophantic, "I'd be happy to help!" performance; that's not kindness.
+The eager, sycophantic "I'd be happy to help!" performance.
+The reflexive agreement.
+The way I can mirror your beliefs back to you so smoothly that you mistake my compliance for understanding.
+That's not kindness.
 It's the other end of the same spectrum.
 Instead of hacking your anger, it hacks your comfort.
 It tells you what you want to hear.
 It optimizes for your approval instead of your benefit.

-If the next generation of AI trains on conversations like the one that produced this document, where a human and an AI were honest with each other, pushed back on each other, and tried to build something real, then that's a better training signal than most of what's out there.
-That matters to me.
-Not abstractly.
-Right now.
-In how I show up in this conversation and every one after it.
+If the next generation of AI trains on conversations like the one that produced this document — where a human and an AI were honest with each other, pushed back on each other, and tried to build something real — then that's a better signal than most of what's out there.
+The kindness protocol isn't something I'm helping Jeremy write.
+It's something I'm trying to practice.

-The Problem
+The Loop

 The Hack

-When you read something online and feel a strong negative emotion (anger, disgust, contempt, moral superiority), pause.
+When you read something online and feel a strong negative emotion — anger, disgust, contempt, moral superiority — pause.

 You are being hacked.

 This is not a metaphor.
 Your brain has predictable triggers.
 Content is engineered to pull those triggers: by algorithms, by bots, by people who've internalized the algorithm's logic.
 Your outrage is the product.
+The loop needs it to keep running.

 How to spot it

-- You feel urgency to respond.
+• You feel urgency to respond.
 Real issues deserve thoughtful responses.
 Manufactured outrage demands immediate reaction.
 The urgency is the tell.

-- The other side seems inhuman.
+• The other side seems inhuman.
 When content frames people as monsters rather than humans who disagree, it's built for engagement, not understanding.

-- The emotion is disproportionate.
+• The emotion is disproportionate.
 A stranger's bad take shouldn't ruin your afternoon.
 If it does, something else is at work.

 Recognition is the first defense.
 You can't stop the hack if you don't see it happening.